ditodjati/newbie-museum-collection-manager/README.md

 # Museum Collection Management System

 The **Museum Collection Management System** is a specialized, terminal-based Command Line Interface (CLI) application developed using Python.
-Designed as a comprehensive and efficient inventory solution for museum administrators, this application allows users to digitally log, track, organize, and seamlessly manage valuable historical assets—ranging from prehistoric fossils and ancient artifacts to medieval weaponry and renaissance masterpieces.
+Designed as a comprehensive and efficient inventory solution for museum administrators, this application allows users to digitally log, track, organize, and seamlessly manage valuable historical assets, ranging from prehistoric fossils and ancient artifacts to medieval weaponry and renaissance masterpieces.

 At its core, this project represents a robust implementation of **CRUD (Create, Read, Update, Delete)** operations.
 Built upon foundational Python data structures and enhanced with advanced logical validation frameworks, the system acts as a reliable data management platform that ensures data integrity while transforming raw software execution into a clean, structured, and user-friendly console experience.